 Hi, my name is Simon!

-I study Media Informatics with application on Human-Computer-Interaction at the LMU Munich.
+I study Human-Computer-Interaction at the LMU Munich.

 x/y